16-Year-Old Charged In Crash That Killed Sergeant In Hudson Valley: 'Painful, Difficult'

 "To say that this situation has been painful and difficult from day one through today is an understatement, although this is the first step towards closure for all involved," he said.

-Gualdino, a Putnam County resident who lived in Mahopac, had been 53 at the time of his death and had been due to retire in nine months.
+Gualdino, who lived in Mahopac, had been 53 at the time of his death and had been due to retire in nine months.
 He left behind a wife and two children.

 He served with the Yonkers Police Department for over 20 years.
 During this time, he had been with the 3rd Precinct, Traffic Court, and the Traffic and Motorcycle Unit after being promoted to Sergeant.
 He was posthumously promoted to Detective Sergeant.